-Polar World: Wyckoff Hall of Arctic Life will close on June 28, 2026.
+Polar World: Wyckoff Hall of Arctic Life closed on June 28, 2026.

 While saying good-bye can be difficult, closing exhibitions creates space for new experiences.
-We look forward to sharing more details of our plans for the hall in the days ahead.
+The hall will be home to Egypt on the Nile, which opens on May 1, 2027.
 All scientific specimens and objects from Polar World will be carefully cleaned and conserved by our expert conservation team.
 Some objects and specimens may return to display in other areas of the museum.

 Polar World: Wyckoff Hall of Acrtic Life Through the Years